adityasprakash2004/MLFinalProject/README.md

 # MLFinalProject
-All models for ML final Project
+This repo contains the .ipynb files for all models for my ML final Project.
+The actual final model with the highest balanced accuracy is Optimized-Animal-Shelter.ipynb.